England | Scotland | Wales | Northern Ireland | Ireland

 Our doctors, practice nurses and the health care assistant run clinics and offer advice on many health matters including the following:

 Chiropody at Chelsfield Surgery - Available with Franco every Thurs Afternoon 2-6pm please ring for details and to book an appointment on 07790 827475 £25 per visit.

 Minor Surgery Procedures Available with Dr Prema Ravi (Weekly Thurs mornings) - For any 'lumps and bumps'.
-Referrals to this service by GP/Nurse Practitioner only, internal and other practices.
+Referrals to this service by GP/Nurse Practitioner only, internal and outside practices.

 Sexual Health Clinic - we have a new Sexual Health Nurse Clinic running, with new extended hours 1pm until 6.30pm MONDAYS for Smears, Post Natal Checks, Contraception, Contraception Implants and Pill Checks.